FAQs

 Do SPIRE proposals require the proposed research plan to be performed on campus in College Park?
 Can research be completed remotely?

-OUR seeks to build a community of undergraduate researchers on campus in College Park this summer.
-We recognize, however, that sometimes research must be performed at remote locations due to the subjects and methods engaged.
-If your proposal involves research that will not be completed on campus in College Park, you must fully describe the necessity for the research engagement elsewhere and provide clear reasons for the specific alternative location.
-At this time, SPIRE can only support remote research projects conducted within the United States.
+OUR seeks to build a community of undergraduate researchers on campus in College Park this summer, and SPIRE generally prioritizes funding projects that will be undertaken in or near College Park.
+We recognize, however, that sometimes research must be performed in other locations due to the subjects and methods engaged.
+If your proposal involves research that will not be completed in or near College Park, you must make a case for the necessity for the research engagement elsewhere and provide clear reasons for the specific alternative location in the "Applicant and Project Information" section of the application form.
+At this time, SPIRE can only support research projects conducted within the United States.

-If I propose that my project will occur remotely or outside of College Park, how do I address the Research Community Statement?
+If I propose to work on my project primarily from a location that is not in or near College Park, MD, how do I address the SPIRE Research Community Statement section of the application?

 What policies govern intellectual property co-created by undergraduates participating in the SPIRE program?

-The University of Maryland's intellectual property policy can be found here.
+Please see the University of Maryland's intellectual property policy.
 If you have questions related to intellectual property in the context of the particular project on which you are proposing to work as a SPIRE student, please discuss them with your prospective research advisor.

 Faculty Mentor Questions